 See the FAQ section for more information

-What is the FTTH fibre optic network from Pully4net?
+What is the point-to-point FTTH fibre optic network from Pully4net?

-Why do we need the FTTH fibre optic network?
+Why do we need the point-to-point FTTH fibre optic network?

-What benefits does the FTTH fibre optic network offer?
+What benefits does the point-to-point FTTH fibre optic network offer?

-How sustainable is the FTTH fibre optic network?
+How sustainable is the point-to-point FTTH fibre optic network?

 Optical fibres are extremely efficient.
 A single optical fibre per household suffices for the needs of the most demanding customers, even should the speeds and data quantities increase in the coming years four or fivefold.